pxc/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 editor, git will try to apply the commits however they are now arranged and do the action specified.

-If 'pick' is specified, it will simply try to apply the patch and save the commit with the same message as before.
+If 'pick' is specified, Git will simply try to apply the patch and save the commit with the same message as before.

-If 'squash' is specified, it will combine that commit with the previous one to create a new commit.
+If 'squash' is specified, Git will combine that commit with the previous one to create a new commit.
 This will drop you into your editor again to merge the commit messages of the two commits it is now squashing together.
 So, if you exit the editor with this: